 D’Leh decides to chase them with the help of his mentor Tic’Tic.
 What follows is a journey to the very corners of the Earth and a battle for freedom.

-PARENTAL CONCERN: Violence
+PARENTAL CONCERN: Violence and foul language

 - Steven Strait as D’Leh, a mammoth hunter